skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 I've also done a quick update of 2 years from 720 to 730 days, one year from 360 to 365 days, and 5 years from 1800 to 1825 days.
 That all in run_analysis.
 Hopefully I haven't broken anything.

+Going to do a re-run of the full extraction now, now that the extra diagnosis columns are being pulled and the service location.